siddhigate/study-buddy/README.md

 # Study Buddy App

-Your buddy who will help you to study.
+This is an Android application which will help students to manage their studies.
+<br/><br/>

 Onboarding Page                            |  Login Page                         |  Signup Page :-----------------------------------------:|:-----------------------------------:|:-------------------------: